isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 # Setting up the Blog Example Project

-In order to make use of our different skeleton examples we need to create a projects that has a specific model structure.
-In this guide we go through creating said example project and how to fill it with your own content.
+In order to make use of our different skeleton examples, we need to create a project that has a specific model structure.
+In this guide, we go through creating said example project and how to fill it with your own content.

 ## Getting started